 Let’s get started!

 A photographer who describes their style as “warm” tend’s to edit their photos to feel that way.
 Think of a nice warm summer day where the sun is shining and a you feel so much joy.
 What color comes to mind?
 Most would say, yellow or orange.
 Photographers with a “warm” style, edit their photos with a more orange or yellow hue to them to give off that exact feeling of warmth and joy.
 Cool huh?
-Their photos tend to be full of emotion and joy.
-Although you can shoot with a warmer white balance, This style is still based on the end result.
+Their photos tend to be full of emotion and joy, to show just how magical life can be.

 Some of my favorite local photographers who have this “Warm” Style.